chandu-x/Ecommerce_project/READMe.md

-## 🐱‍🏍✨Flask E-commerce Application with Gunicorn✨🐱‍🏍
+Flask E-commerce Application with Gunicorn

-🐍Python Project🐍
+Python Project

 📌Customers can sign in or sign up
 📌Customers can reset their passwords